Business

 FAQ

 Once a month works well for active relationships; quarterly is enough to stay relevant with less frequent contacts.
-The key is consistency — a short, genuine message beats a long one sent only when you need something.
+The key is consistency — a short, genuine message sent on a regular cadence beats a long one sent only when you need something from the client.